beachmachine/angular-resource-factory/README.md

 ## License

-Angular ResourceFactory
+Angular ResourceFactory,
-Copyright 2016 Andreas Stocker
+Copyright 2016 Andreas Stocker,
 MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated